936-632-9002

 Modified bitumen is ideal for small to medium-sized commercial buildings where a balance of cost and performance is preferred.

-Bitumen roofing solution being fired and applied to flat roof
+Bitumen roofing solution heated and applied to a flat roof using durable flat roof materials

 EPDM Roofing